Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving: Introduction

 \section{Introduction}

 Prefill-decode (PD) disaggregation has become the standard architecture for LLM inference~\cite{zhong2024distservedisaggregatingprefilldecoding, patel2024splitwiseefficientgenerativellm, deepseekai2025deepseekv3technicalreport, sun2024llumnixdynamicschedulinglarge}, which places compute-intensive prompt processing (prefill) and memory-bound token generation (decode) separately on dedicated GPU pools.
-Despite being effective for independent single-turn queries, PD exhibits critical inefficiencies under \textit{multi-turn conversations}---the dominant usage pattern in chatbots and agentic systems~\cite{duan2023botchatevaluatingllmscapabilities}.
-When a typical PD handles a new-turn query, PD routes the prompt to the prefill node along with the output string from the last turn.
-The prefill node needs to recompute the KV cache for the output and the new prompt from the current turn, which then gets transferred to the corresponding decode node.
-We re-examine PD under the case where multi-turn conversations are prevalent, and found that the standard PD strategy would cause time-to-first-token (TTFT) for turn 2+ (the second turn and beyond) to remain high even with shorter inputs, and these repeated KV transfers can saturate network bandwidth (\Cref{sec:validation}).
+Despite being effective for independent single-turn queries, PD exhibits critical inefficiencies under \textit{multi-turn conversations}, the dominant usage pattern in chatbots and agentic systems~\cite{duan2023botchatevaluatingllmscapabilities}.
+When a typical PD handles a new-turn query, PD routes the prompt to the prefill node along with the response string from the previous turn.
+A subtle but consequential property of canonical PD designs is that KV transfer is strictly P$\to$D: P operates as a producer, D as a consumer, with no reverse path.
+Even though the response token KV from the previous turn already resides on D, it is inaccessible to P; the prefill node must therefore recompute the KV cache for the entire conversation history (prior responses plus the new prompt) before transferring it back to D. Recent measurements on real chat workloads find that this recomputation accounts for up to 99\% of multi-turn prefill cost~\cite{gao2024costefficientlargelanguagemodel}.
+We re-examine PD under the case where multi-turn conversations are prevalent, and find that the standard PD strategy causes time-to-first-token (TTFT) for Turn 2+ (the second turn and beyond) to remain high even with shorter inputs, and that these repeated KV transfers saturate network bandwidth (\Cref{sec:validation}).